Center for Diabetes and Cardiometabolic Health – CDCH

 Stage 3: Decompensated Cirrhosis With Active Complications

-The liver can no longer compensate adequately for the damage it has sustained.
+At this stage, the liver can no longer adequately compensate for the damage it has sustained.
 Serious complications begin to develop at this stage.
 Patients may develop ascites, a significant accumulation of abdominal fluid.
 Variceal bleeding becomes a real and serious risk.
 Hepatic encephalopathy, causing confusion and cognitive changes, may also occur.
 This stage requires closer, more frequent medical monitoring and active management of complications.

 Stage 4: End Stage Liver Disease and Liver Failure